Tuicaodan/MSA-backend/README.md

 - PORT =a port number
-- MONGO_URI =the URI to link with MongoDB if you also want to use the Github OAuth feature, you need provide these information as well:
+- MONGO_URI =the URI to link with MongoDB if you also want to use the Github OAuth feature, you need to provide this information as well:
 - JWT_SECRET =your own jwt secret
 - GITHUB_APP_ID=your own GITHUB_APP_ID
 - GITHUB_CLIENT_ID=your own GITHUB_CLIENT_ID